OWASP/owasp-summit-2017/Working-Sessions/Owasp-Top-10-2017/Synchronize-Multiple-Owasp-Top-10s.md

 participants :
 ---

-There are multiple Owasp Top 10 lists, we need to synchronize them with the new 2017 release of the main Top 10
+There are multiple OWASP Top 10 lists, we need to synchronize them with the new 2017 release of the main Top 10

-Ideally there should be a refresher of all other Top 10s, so that they can benefit from the high exposure that the new 'community supported top 10' will generate
+Ideally there should be a refresher of all other Top 10s, so that they can benefit from the high exposure that the new 'community-supported top 10' will generate

 ## Why

-...why text...
+... add content ...

 ## What

-...what text...
+... add content ...

-## Definition of Done
+## Outcomes

-...Add text...
+... add content ...

 ## Who

+... add content ...

+---

+## Working materials

+Here are the current 'work in progress' materials for this session (please add as much information as possible before the sessions)

+### Content

-... target audience ...
+... add content ...